senaite/senaite.core/src/senaite/core/tests/doctests/SampleDuplicate.rst

 customises the `AnalysisRequest` template through the ID Server admin, duplicates render with the same shape as plain samples.

+Use a fresh SampleType so the persistent counter for the new template's storage key starts at 1:

+    >>> soil_type = api.create(sampletypes, "SampleType",
+    ...
+Prefix="soil", MinimumVolume="100 ml")

 Override the `AnalysisRequest` template:

     >>> senaite_setup = api.get_senaite_setup()